skalinets/skalinets.github.io/_posts/2017-01-25-configuring-elk.markdown

 clicked and what commands should be typed in console).
 Console based is much faster.
 And if you found solution in internet can copy & paste script from site, while still would need to click through UI, guided by screenshots and instructions.
 But keep in mind that copied script can be [harmful](https://www.reddit.com/r/netsec/comments/1bv359/dont_copypaste_from_website_to_terminal_demo/).

-And that's done!
-Now we have distributed logging in place.
+And that's all!
+Once all our services are started, we have our distributed logging working.